2008 United States House of Representatives elections in Texas: District 11

-Midland Republican Mike Conaway represents George W. Bush's strongest district in the 2004 election.
+Midland Republican Mike Conaway represented George W. Bush's strongest district in the 2004 election.
 He won 77% of the vote in 2004 and was one of only a handful of Republicans who ran unopposed in 2006.
 Conaway's district stretches from the Midland and San Angelo areas to several mostly rural areas northwest of Austin.
 No Democrat ran in the 2008 primary.